Tom Benson: New Orleans Saints

 Benson was well known for doing the "Benson Boogie" after Saints home victories.
-Benson, in true New Orleans fashion, would second line dance down the field of the Superdome in the closing minutes of the game while carrying an umbrella decorated in black and gold.
+Benson, in New Orleans fashion, would second line dance down the field of the Superdome in the closing minutes of the game while carrying an umbrella decorated in black and gold.

 During the Saints' 2001 negotiations with the state of Louisiana, rumors circulated that Benson would seek relocation if his requests—which included renovations to the Superdome, a new practice facility in suburban Metairie, and escalating annual payments from the state to the team—could not be met.
 The team relocated to San Antonio in 2005 when Hurricane Katrina made the Superdome unavailable, and Benson agreed to schedule negotiations to make the relocation permanent.
 He dismissed executive vice president Arnie Fielkow when Fielkow protested against the relocation, which prompted criticism.
 Benson made statements that he had not made a decision to relocate.
 Benson participated in a meeting with NFL Commissioner Paul Tagliabue and Louisiana governor Kathleen Blanco on October 30, and later that day he got in a physical altercation with reporters.
 A leaked email from Benson indicated that he feared for his life during the incident.
 He agreed to a deal to extend the team's lease with the Superdome on November 4.
 Several investors approached Benson to buy the team and keep it in Louisiana.
 Benson announced on December 17 that the Saints were staying in San Antonio for the 2006 season, but he retracted this and later announced that they would return to Louisiana.